Jaz Beach: Summer 2007 and summer 2008

-The Rolling Stones played a show on July 9, 2007, as a part of their A Bigger Bang Tour.
-For the performance, a large field in the beach hinterland was leveled, fenced, and made accessible by refurbishing and extending the road to the venue.
-The show was attended by approximately 40,000 people and the city of Budva holds the distinction of being the smallest town ever to host a Rolling Stones gig.
+The Rolling Stones played a show on July 9, 2007, as a stop on their A Bigger Bang Tour.
+For the concert, a large field in the beach hinterland was leveled, fenced, and made accessible, refurbishing the location and extending the road to the venue.
+The show was attended by approximately 40,000 people, with the city of Budva holding the distinction of being the smallest town ever to host a Rolling Stones gig.

-The next notable event on the beach was the 3-day Live Fest held in August 2008 that consisted of: Lenny Kravitz and Armand Van Helden on August 5, Dino Merlin and DJ Set Retro Groove '70 on August 6, and finally Goran Bregović together with Zdravko Čolić on August 7.
+The next notable event on the beach was the three-day Live Fest, held in August 2008, that featured Lenny Kravitz and Armand Van Helden (on August 5), Dino Merlin and DJ Set Retro Groove '70 (on August 6) and ending with Goran Bregović and Zdravko Čolić (on August 7).

-Later that summer Madonna performed one of her Sticky & Sweet Tour concerts at the venue on September 25 with 47,524 people in attendance.
-The pre and after parties consisted of performances by various other popular musicians, such as Van Gogh, Garik Sukachev, David Morales, Junior Jack and DJ Ura.
+Just over a month later, Madonna decided to perform her first-ever live concert in Montenegro, with her Sticky & Sweet Tour, on September 25, 2008.
+The concert was massively successful, with 47,524 people in attendance.
+The lively pre- and after-shows/parties featured musicians such as the band Van Gogh, Garik Sukachev, David Morales, Junior Jack and DJ Ura.

 Live Music Festival 2009 Controversy

 From early 2009, the organizers began touting the Live Music Festival to be held during summer 2009 with acts such as Tina Turner, Britney Spears, and Zucchero being announced.

-Raka Marić has confirmed that none of those singers will attend it this year.
-For popular daily newspaper Vijesti, he has said: "Due to 2009 global financial crisis, there will be no attendance of some global superstar on this year's Live Music Festival."
-Although Tina Turner has finished her worldwide tour that marked her 50th year in the business and is now free for new concerts, Marić has said that "she gave up touring and will never tour again" which is, of course, not actually the truth.
+Raka Marić confirmed to Vijesti that none of those singers will attend the festival due to the 2008 financial crisis.
+Although Tina Turner finished her worldwide tour that marked her 50th year in the business and is now free for new concerts, Marić has said that "she gave up touring and will never tour again" which is, of course, not actually the truth.
 He has also said that "Britney Spears is finishing her European leg in July 26" so they couldn't "get her to come".

 Although it has been officially confirmed that 2009 guests will be Vlado Georgiev, Plavi Orkestar, Riblja Čorba and two famous DJs, second Live Music Festival has never been held.